pranjaldhole/pranjaldhole.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as Senior Consultant/Engineer at Capgemini working in the field of Life Sciences.
-I work as a Data Scientist and consultant to client companies in biomedical and pharmaseutical domain.
+I am currently working as Senior Data Scientist at Capgemini Engineering working in the field of Life Sciences.
+I do research and help client companies in biomedical and pharmaseutical domain with a focus on early stage drug development.
+I am currently focussing on use of quantum compuring and machine learning to accelerate the developments in drug discovery.

 Previously I worked as a Data Scientist and Scientific Software Developer at the [Image and Data Analysis Facility](https://www.dzne.de/en/research/core-facilities/image-and-data-analysisfacility) at German Center for Neurodegenerative Diseases (DZNE).